Cisco-Talos/Mussels/README.md

 >
 > `mussels build --help`

+When performing a build, the intermediate build files are placed into the `~/.mussels/cache/work/<target>` directory and the final installed files into the `~/.mussels/install/<target>` directory.
+This default behavior can be overridden using `msl build --work-dir <path>` to specify a different work directory, and `msl build --install <path>` to specify a different install directory.

 _Tip_: Use the `msl` shortcut, instead of `mussels` to save keystrokes.

 _Tip_: You may not be able to run `mussels` or the `msl` shortcut directly if your Python Scripts directory is not in your `PATH` environment variable.
 If you run into this issue, and do not wish to add the Python Scripts directory to your path, you can run Mussels like this: